MagestyApps/module-web-images/README.md

 *Problem:* An image gets uploaded to the server but not accessible in browser.

 *Solution:* Most likely, this is related to your nginx/apache restrictions.
 Please, make sure that the requested image extension is allowed by the web server configuration.

-## Other Extensions
-You can find more useful extensions for Magento 2 by visiting [MagestyApps Official Website](https://www.magestyapps.com/)